 How it Started

-- To rescue, rehabilitate, and provide a forever home, food and love to the animals under out care.
+- To rescue, rehabilitate and give shelter as well as food and love to the animals under our care.

-- To educate the public about the violence and abuse that farm animals suffer in the meat and dairy industries.
+- To educate the public about the violence and abuse that farm animals endure from birth to death.

 - • To create a link between humans and farm animals so that they are seen as what they truly are: sentient beings worthy of our respect, time and attention.

 - • Help consumers recognize the direct impact that their choices (food - clothing - cosmetics - entertainment - etc.) have on the well-being of farm animals and on all the living beings on our planet.